bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 `Tor` is I think pretty cool.

-I have other critic about `Tor` not the reliability the fact that it has centralized registry basically and that's a problem.
+I have other critiques about `Tor` not the reliability the fact that it has centralized registry basically and that's a problem.

 Then there is something like `Nym` that tries to solve that with a shitcoin instead of a centralized registry.